Rational Versus Irrational

 Three key questions to ask yourself about your beliefs.

-Here’s three questions to test your Beliefs to see if you’re thinking in a rational way, or if your beliefs are irrational.
+Here are three questions to test your beliefs to see if you’re thinking in a rational/helpful way, or if your beliefs are irrational/unhelpful.

 Rational thinking is defined as thinking that is helpful to you over the long run.